void

 Dunkle Geschichten aus dem Alten Österreich

-Lynch is mentioned indirectly by the term "lycnhing".
+Lynch is mentioned indirectly by the term "lynching".
 It is Prager Tagblatt who report that Czech agents of the Entente tried to lynch the cripple Švejk as he was wheeled to Odvodní komise in a wheelchair.
 The brave cripple was protected by Germans.

 Background